voutilad/dumb-ws/README.md

 - [Rust](./rust-test) -- run `cargo run`

 > Note on Rust: you might need to set `OPENSSL_LIB_DIR` and `OPENSSL_INCLUDE_DIR` on OpenBSD to build...ymmv.

+I also test on the following platforms:
+- OpenBSD-current
+- Ubuntu Linux 20.04
+- msys64 on Win10

 # never asked questions (naq)
 These are mostly here to remind myself why I'm bothering.